gustavopsantos/Reflex/README.md

 19. Assign it to any gameobject at `Boot` scene
 20. Thats it, hit play while on `Boot` scene
 21. When Greet scene is loaded, there should be 3 instances implementing string contract
-22. So when Geeter is loaded, you should see the following log in the unity console: `Hello Beautiful world`
+22. So when Greeter::Start is called, you should see the following log in the unity console: `Hello Beautiful world`

 ---